GrioSF/iOS-SDK/Quickstart.md

 Playing Music with FMAudioPlayer
 ================================

-1) In your View Controller, import FMAudioPlayer with `#import "FMAudioPlayer.h"`
+1) In your View Controller, import FMAudioPlayer:

+    #import "FMAudioPlayer.h"

-1) Initialize an FMAudioPlayer and store it in a property:
+2) Initialize an FMAudioPlayer and store it in a property:

     self.player = [[FMAudioPlayer alloc] initWithSession:[FMSession sharedSession]];

-2) Register for notifications to update your UI to display song metadata
+3) Register for notifications to update your UI to display song metadata

     - (void)viewDidLoad {
         [super viewDidLoad];